 A healthy heart plays a role in keeping hearing intact.
 When the heart is not functioning well, blood supply to the rest of the organs in the body will also be compromised.
 When the blood supply to the inner ear is affected, it can lead to hearing loss.

-According to a 2010 American Journal of Audiology report, impaired cardiovascular health can affect both the peripheral (outer, middle and inner ear) and central auditory systems, particularly, among older people.
+According to an American Journal of Audiology report, impaired cardiovascular health can affect both the peripheral (outer, middle and inner ear) and central auditory systems, particularly, among older people.

 Treatment of hearing loss